alexersh/projects/README.md

 If you`re intrested in some of this projects you can easily template this code on your own computer.

-Thank you for your attention, see ya!
+Thanks for your attention, see ya!